Can Pool Algae Cause UTI? Swimming Safety & Health Risks

 How Algae Creates UTI Risk Conditions

-Algae growth indicates your pool's chlorine levels have dropped below effective sanitizing levels (typically below 1.0 ppm free chlorine).
+Algae growth indicates your pool's chlorine levels have dropped below effective sanitizing levels (inadequate for the pool's conditions - often below 1.0 ppm free chlorine, but can occur at higher levels depending on CYA and other factors)).
 When this happens, your pool becomes a breeding ground for various pathogens including:

 These bacteria attach to algae biofilms and multiply rapidly in the nutrient-rich environment that algae provides.
 The longer algae persists, the higher the bacterial load becomes.